TSFM in-context learning for time-series classification of bearing-health status: Method

 A small sequence of recorded target health states and their corresponding covariates forms the "context" or "prompt".
 This allows the model to learn about patterns associated with specific health states from a limited number of examples, which is known as \textit{in-context learning} or \textit{few-shot prompting}.

-For a new, unknown covariate input, the model predicts the corresponding class as depicted in Fig.~\ref{fig:result}.
-Within 64 time steps, the model predicts the class to which the unknown covariate data belongs.
-As the classification method, we apply a winner-takes-all rule; alternatively, a discrete probability distribution could be obtained by applying a Softmax function to the predicted intensities.
+For a new covariate input, the model predicts the corresponding class as depicted in Fig.~\ref{fig:result}.
+Within 64 time steps, the model predicts the class of the tested covariate data.
+As a classification method, we apply a winner-takes-all rule at the last forecast step $\mathbf{x}_{L+H}$; alternatively, a discrete probability distribution could be obtained by applying a Softmax function to the predicted intensities.